 A. The Division of Medicaid will utilize a prospective rate of reimbursement and will not make retroactive adjustments except as specified in the State Plan.
-The prospective rates will be determined from cost reports and will be set on a yearly (October 1 -September 30) basis and will be applicable to all facilities with a valid provider agreement.
-Total payments per month for each home health beneficiary may not exceed the average Medicaid nursing facility rate per month as determined based on the nursing facility rates computed July 1 of each year.
+Effective July 1, 2021 the prospective rates will be determined from cost reports from 2019 and will be set on October 1, 2020 and will be applicable to all facilities with a valid provider agreement.
+Total payments per month for each home health beneficiary may not exceed the average Medicaid nursing facility rate per month as determined based on the nursing facility rates computed July 1, 2021.
 The average Medicaid Nursing Facility rates are posted on the Mississippi Division of Medicaid's website at https://medicaid.ms.gov/providers/fee-schedules-and-rates/#.